 No one has a perfect smile.
-Most of us have a chip here or there, an oddly shaped tooth, even possibly some discoloration from a drug reaction when we were kids.
+Most of us have a chip here or there, an oddly shaped tooth, even possibly some discoloration from a variety of sources.
 At Drs of Smiles in Mesa, Drs.
-LeSueur and Dodaro use dental bonding to cover these minor cosmetic flaws.
-Bonding creates a beautiful smile and it’s very affordable.
-Plus, bonding can be done in just a single appointment!
+LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro use dental bonding to cover these minor cosmetic flaws.
+Bonding creates a beautiful, affordable smile that can be done in just a single appointment!

 Dental bonding uses tooth-colored composite resin to repair decayed, chipped, fractured, or discolored teeth.
 Composite resin is a combination of tooth-colored plastic and glass combined into a workable, yet very strong tooth covering.
-The composite resin is chosen to match the surrounding teeth; it is shaped to fit; and then polished to a perfect finish.
-Dental bonding is one of the least expensive cosmetic dental procedures; it’s an alternative to porcelain veneers or dental crowns, both of which are more expensive dental restorations.
+The composite resin is chosen to match the surrounding teeth, shaped to fit, and then polished to a perfect finish.
+Dental bonding is one of the least expensive cosmetic dental procedures and is an alternative to porcelain veneers or dental crowns, both of which are more expensive dental restorations.

 - Uneven teeth

 Is Dental Bonding Noticeable?

 If done properly and by an experienced dentist, such as Drs.
 LeSueur or Dr. Dodaro, dental bonding is virtually invisible.
 Our aim is to blend the bonding cement in with your natural tooth color so it cannot be seen.
 If the original tooth color is an odd color and was not matched exactly, there are rare cases where the bonding can be seen.

 After your teeth have been cleaned, we begin your bonding by matching the resin color to your natural tooth color.
 Next, the tooth or teeth to be bonded receive a light etching to roughen the enamel.
 This makes for a better surface for the resin to bond to.
 Next, a conditioning liquid is applied to the tooth to help the resin adhere to the tooth.